 Understand that, and you’ve got the basis for building employee retention strategies that make a difference – saving you from financial, cultural, and motivational stress.
-On that side of things, we can definitely help (for free!) with a survey that’ll show you what motivates employees to stick around:

 Need an employee retention definition?
 It’s about reducing the amount of staff who leave over a certain period of time – and your employee retention rate refers to that number.
 Organisations might try multiple methods to boost that rate, from offering better perks to creating extensive long-term strategies.

 What is labour market competition doing to retention?

 Resignations are the highest they’ve been in decades.
 And the reality that 77% of organisations are having difficulty filling roles goes some way to explain that: employees are well aware that their options have opened up.